DotCamp/wp-table-builder/readme.txt

 == Changelog ==

+= 2.0.2 =
+* FIX: New builder not visible to non admin users
+* FIX: Tags functionality was missing

 = 2.0.1 =
 * FIX: remove nullsafe operator (php 7.4)
 * FIX: New table page link in toolbar